Exercise Treatment for Chronic Illness

 About the Author

 Nurse Susan has always been passionate about helping people heal.
-After she retired from a lifelong career as a nurse, that passion did not go away.
+After she retired from a lifelong career as a nurse, that passion did not disappear.
 She loves to use her expertise to write about the best ways to keep you and your family healthy, active, and happy.